Maine School Administrative District No. 31

 Parents are responsible for the school attendance of students who are under 17 years of age.
-The Board shall work with families in an effort to ensure compliance.
+The school unit shall work with families in an effort to ensure compliance.

 Secondary school students 20 years of age or more will only be admitted to the school unit with prior Board approval.

 Legal Reference: 20-A MRSA § 5001-A; 5003; 5201